juanallo/juanallo.github.io/src/content/posts/revamping-blog-astro.md

 ## Future Plans

 It was a great adventure and I am already seeing the flexibility that I needed.
-I am already seeing some opportunities to continue improving how I blog:
+I am also already seeing some opportunities to continue improving how I blog:

 ### Schedule posts